carodefelpa/resume/Essay.md

 ### Have you taught yourself anything before?
 Describe what you learned and how you approached it.

-> I learned to be a team leader and I am proud of it.
+> I learned to be a team leader and I'm proud of it.
 At school I was class president for several years and then president of the student center.
 In college, I was also president of the student association.
 I inspire people trust and believe in me.
 Now, in my current volunteer, I'm their leader.
 I think that is something I learn by myself.
 Certainly, my mother raised me with values, but applying is very different.
 I'm organized and fair, and hard work closely with the people and put all my passion into my projects.
 This has helped me in my work, always.